-Because munitions and explosives of concern are on the surface, the safest method is a prescribed burn.
-A burn is also the most beneficial to the environment in the former Impact Area where the dominant vegetation is Central Maritime Chaparral.
-Where a burn is not feasible or where chaparral is not the dominant vegetation type, the vegetation will then be cut to conduct munitions cleanup.
+Because munitions and explosives of concern are on the surface, the safest method is prescribed burning.
+Burning is also most beneficial to the environment in the habitat reserve where the dominant vegetation is Central Maritime Chaparral.
+Where burning is not feasible or where chaparral is not the dominant vegetation type, the vegetation will be cut to conduct munitions cleanup.